kamalrana7843/landsifier/docs/references.rst

 Authors:
 ------------

-- Kamal Rana: Visiting Researcher at GFZ German Research Centre for Geosciences, Germany and fourth year PhD student at Chester F Carlson Centre for Imaging Science, Rochester Institute of Technology, USA.
+1. ``Kamal Rana``: Visiting Researcher at GFZ German Research Centre for Geosciences, Germany and fourth year PhD student at Chester F Carlson Centre for Imaging   Science, Rochester Institute of Technology, USA.

+  Research interest:

+- Data-driven studies of geophysical systems through integration of methods from dynamical systems, networks with machine learning.
+- Developing algorithms for Imaging systems using machine learning and deep learning.

+  Linkedin:

-- Nishant Malik: Professor at School of Mathematical Sciences, Rochester Institute of Technology, New York, USA.
+2. ``Nishant Malik``: Professor at School of Mathematical Sciences, Rochester Institute of Technology, New York, USA.

+  Research interest:

+ - Data-driven studies of geophysical systems through integration of methods from dynamical systems, networks with machine learning.

-- Ugur Ozturk: Scientist at GFZ German Research Centre for Geosciences and University of Potsdam, Germany
+3. ``Ugur Ozturk``: Scientist at GFZ German Research Centre for Geosciences and University of Potsdam, Germany.

+  Research interest:

+-  Exploring spatial landslide patterns through statistical learning models to better relate landslide incidents to their triggers, such as heavy rainfalls and    earthquakes.